manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 dependencies {
     implementation 'systems.manifold:manifold-ext-rt:2020.1.45'

+// Add this only if you are using dynamic features of manifold extension framework such as dynamic structural interfaces
+//    implementation 'systems.manifold:manifold-ext:2020.1.45'

     testCompile 'junit:junit:4.12'
     // Add manifold to -processorpath for javac annotationProcessor group: 'systems.manifold', name: 'manifold-ext', version: '2020.1.45'